Summary

 turkey tightly in several layers of wide, heavy duty aluminum foil,

-place breast-side down in a dry cooler, and hold for 90-120 minutes
+place breast-side down in a empty cooler, and hold for 90-120 minutes

 before carving.
-I like to remove the breast as a single piece and then cut into slices across the grain using an electric knife (Photo 15).
-Photo 16 shows the legs/thighs from the finished turkey.
+I like to remove the breast as a single piece and then cut into slices across the grain using an electric carving knife (Photo 20).
+Photo 21 shows the legs/thighs from the finished turkey.
+Photo 22 shows a close-up of the moist, tender breast meat and thin, crispy skin.
 Collecting Pan Drippings For Gravy

 There are three common ways to collect pan drippings when smoking a turkey:

-Assuming you don't over smoke the turkey, the drippings will be perfect for making gravy—in fact, they're already seasoned by the salt applied to the turkey.
+Assuming you don't over-smoke the turkey, the drippings will be perfect for making gravy—in fact, they're already seasoned by the salt applied to the turkey.
 As you remove the turkey from the cooker, pour any accumulated juices inside the body cavity into the pan.
-You can also use the juices left in the bottom of a rimmed baking pan after letting the turkey rest before carving.
-It's not uncommon to end up with about 1-1/2 cups of drippings (Photo 18).
+You can also use the juices left in the bottom of a rimmed baking sheet pan after letting the turkey rest before carving.
+It's not uncommon to end up with about 1-1/2 cups of drippings (Photo 24).
 If you don't have any drippings, make the delicious turkey giblet gravy described on The Virtual Weber Bulletin Board using the giblets, aromatic vegetables, chicken stock, white wine, and seasonings.
-Butterball Turkey Tips If you have questions about anything having to do with turkey, visit the Butterball website.
-The site features turkey preparation info, grilling tips, carving techniques, recipes, and a frequently asked questions page.
-Another great resource is the Butterball Turkey Talk-Line (800-BUTTERBALL) which is staffed by Butterball specialists during the months of November and December.
 More Turkey Links On TVWB

 |